Skip to content

 Sliding scale

-Full list from SAMHSA: County or local government funds; Medicare; Medicaid; Other State funds; Private health insurance; State corrections or juvenile justice funds; State-financed health insurance plan other than Medicaid
+Full payment list from SAMHSA: County or local government funds; Medicare; Medicaid; Other State funds; Private health insurance; State corrections or juvenile justice funds; State-financed health insurance plan other than Medicaid

 Contact & Location